aganse/gpt_client/README.md

 # A simple Python-based OpenAI GPT client.

-Compared to the ChatGPT website, this tool is more configurable, is only a few hundred lines of code in one module so is easy to understand/follow/modify, and it allows for use of GPT-4 and plug-in options (like inserting weblinks without paying the hefty monthly fee for ChatGPT-Plus).
-Note it does involve paying fees for the OpenAI calls - but for one's individual use rather than public internet app use by many people, the API fees are literally pennies per month.
+Compared to the ChatGPT website, this tool is a bit more configurable, is only a few hundred lines of code in one module so is easy to understand/follow/modify, and it allows for use of GPT-4 and plug-in options (like inserting weblinks without paying the hefty monthly fee for ChatGPT-Plus).
+Note it does involve paying fees for the OpenAI API calls - but for one's individual use rather than public internet app use by many people, even at heavy usage the API fees total far less per month than the website.
 This app can be run either as a terminal/readline based CLI or as a browser based web-app: